davidlj95/chrislb/docs/content-management/index.md

 directory in the [image CDN] with the same value as the `slug` field.
 In there, add a directory for each kind of images.

-The names that will be displayed for each directory and the size of the images gallery can be changed in the "Album presets" content.
-If no definition is found for an album preset, images will not appear.
+How to name that directory?
+Look into the album presets section.
+Scripts to generate the site will use "slugs" of each preset to look for a directory called like that inside the project directory in the [image CDN].
+Preview images will be the ones displayed in projects list page.
+Rest of albums displayed in each project can be configured in the "albums" section of each project.

 > ⚠️ `preview` album preset can't be removed given it is essential for the website